dvla/government-gateway-stub/README.md

 A simple OpenID Connect identity provider with signup and login.
 Based on the NodeJS module oidc-provider.
 The CODE returned from the provider mimics the CODE from Government Gateway, with the obvious exception of the signing key and issuer values.

+This Stub has been developed by the PRS team at DVLA.
+We appreciate the code is not production quality, but it fulfil its purpose of stubbing the Government Gateway behaviour in line with the HMRC documentation from:https://gitlab.com/business-authentication-service/documentation/wikis/Authorisation

 ### Default User Accounts
+For simplicity of testing we provide a user out of the box.

-government id: 123123123, password: "test" should return => "Bob Jones", "bob.jones@gmail.com"
+Government id: 123123123, password: "test"
+Should return => "Bob Jones", "bob.jones@gmail.com"

 ## Usage
 `docker-compose build`